Skip to main content

 Frequently Asked Questions

-FIRST NATIONAL BANK OF LACON has a Bank Health Score of A (84/100).
+First National Bank of Lacon has a Bank Health Score of A (84/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 11.99%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST NATIONAL BANK OF LACON holds $101M in total assets and $93M in total deposits.
-It is located in LACON, ILLINOIS (FDIC Certificate #3688).
+First National Bank of Lacon holds $101M in total assets and $93M in total deposits.
+It is headquartered in Lacon, Illinois (FDIC Certificate #3688).

-FIRST NATIONAL BANK OF LACON has a Tier 1 capital ratio of 11.99%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.62%, and the return on assets is 0.97%.
+First National Bank of Lacon has a Tier 1 capital ratio of 11.99%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.62%, and the return on assets is 0.97%.

 Yes.
-FIRST NATIONAL BANK OF LACON is FDIC-insured (Certificate #3688).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First National Bank of Lacon is FDIC-insured (Certificate #3688).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: